Are Peter Drucker’s principles still relevant?

 Empowering employees means giving them choice sometimes.

-"Amazon Bedrock provides the choice of industry-leading foundational models from model providers like Cohere, Anthropic and Amazon models available via a single API.
-With Amazon Bedrock, you can easily build and scale generative AI applications and access foundational models from different model providers."-Chavi Gupta - Partner Solutions Architect, AWS
+“Amazon Bedrock provides the choice of industry-leading foundational models from model providers like Cohere, Anthropic and Amazon models available via a single API.
+With Amazon Bedrock, you can easily build and scale generative AI applications and access foundational models from different model providers,” according to Chavi Gupta, partner solutions architect at AWS.

-Drucker was ahead of his time in linking that employee experience was tied to customer experience.
+Drucker was ahead of his time in linking employee experience to customer experience.
 He believed that everything should feed into improved relationships with customers.